uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 If you attempt to build this code, however, Xcode will scream at you with the following error: `Left side of mutating operator isn't mutable: 'self' is immutable`

 Why is it saying this?
 Well, `ContentView` is a struct, and here `health` is a property of the `ContentView` struct.
 In Swift, struct properties are immutable, meaning that once you assign them, you can't reassign them (there's some leeway if you reassign a property of an object which *itself* is a property of the struct, but I digress).
-This only means trouble for us, because we need to increment health by `5`, then reassign that back to the `health` variable so that everything works.
+This only means spells for us, because we need to increment health by `5`, then reassign that back to the `health` variable so that everything works.

-This would typically mean disaster if there was no way to handle this, but luckily there is a way to explicitly tell SwiftUI to "monitor" certain values and allow them to change values within structs.
-Not only this, but SwiftUI will automatically update views to always display the most recent value of a variable.
+This would typically mean disaster if there was no way to handle this, but luckily there is a way to explicitly tell SwiftUI to "monitor" certain variables and allow them to change values within structs.
+Not only this, but SwiftUI will automatically update views to always display the most recent value of these variables.
 These special kinds of variables are called **state** variables, and they are extremely fundamental in making interactive apps using SwiftUI!

 ### Definition